-Toorak businessman John Gandel and Vicinity Centres are set to expand and renovate their enormous Chadstone – the Fashion Capital retail complex, again.
+John Gandel and Vicinity Centres are set to expand and renovate Chadstone – the Fashion Capital, again.

-A nine-storey office estimated to be worth $130 million upon completion is one of them (artist’s impression, top).
+It will include a nine-storey office estimated to be valued at $130m upon completion (artist’s impression, top).

-Earmarked for a site off Middle Road, it will contain 20,000 square metres of A-grade area.
+Earmarked for a site off Middle Road, it will be 20,000 square metres and A-grade.

-About 1400 car park bays will be added in two new zones: Car Park D and C (the latter sometimes called the Coles car park) at Middle Road, is the first.
+The landlords will also add about 1400 car park bays in two new zones: Car Park D and C (the latter sometimes called the Coles car park).

-The second, at the corner of Princes Highway and Chadstone Road, on the opposite side of the complex, affects Car Park A (or the David Jones car park).
+At the opposite side of the complex, it will also modify Car Park A (David Jones car park).

-The landlords don’t plan on adding lettable retail space to the existing 215,574 sqm mixed use complex – which contains the biggest shopping centre by area in Australia (and for a short period until 2009, in the Southern Hemisphere).
+The owners don’t plan adding lettable retail space to the existing 215,574 sqm mixed use complex – Australia’s biggest shopping centre by area (and for a short period until 2009, the Southern Hemisphere’s).

-But they will expand Chadstone Shopping Centre’s dining terrace and leisure precinct by 4000 sqm, at a cost of $53 million.
+But they will expand its dining terrace and leisure precinct by 4000 sqm, at a cost of $53 million.

-A renovation of the fresh food precinct, with a focus on wellness, is the fourth component.
+The fourth component of the newly announced refurbishment is a renovation of the fresh food precinct, with a focus on wellness.